 4) Can you get even a short article in a local publication?
 You're launching a business -- and the local business press is looking for entrepreneurs to write about who can make the home town folks proud.
 This becomes article-1 under the In the News/Media section of the website.
 Article-2 will be a news item placed by others about your company and its partnerships, article-3 will be about customers or presentations by executives at trade shows and how boomers-turning-senior will change the market landscape forever (or something similar).
 Imitation is the sincerest form of flattery – so pick an approach of a company you admire – and follow their structure for news and media updates.

 5) Is the actual product going to be available near term?
 My definition: by the official launch date, some stages of evolution are complete or within a few weeks of completion.
 For example, there's a working prototype (i.e. no known installation or operational defects); there are identified manufacturers; an initial pilot is completed to validate product usefulness; the pricing is clear; power requirements are clear; the product registration and installation processes have been established and validated.
 It's not okay -- and I would argue a waste of money -- when the product can be described, you can demo a prototype, but resellers and customers won't be able to get their hands on it for 6, 9, or an unknown and l-o-o-n-g number of months later.
 Momentum is lost, especially if the reason for the delay is that it just doesn’t work yet and the only way the market knows is to keep checking the website.
+Pre-orders seem to be all the rage these days -- hopefully the ultimate offering on whatever date doesn't result in the rage of missed expectations.

 6) Software vendors -- design with market input (not your grandmother).
 Prospective B2B buyers are jaded -- they've seen many variants of software, for example, for the home care services, senior housing, or non-profit segments.
 These are not industries ready for 'if we build it, they will come'.
 And I hear too many entrepreneurs say the following: "In my personal experience, my family had issues with (fill in the blank) with my own (grand)parents, therefore my offering will address those issues by (fill in the blank)."
 For most participants in the aging-related industry, a personal experience underpins passion and enthusiasm to be in this emerging space.
 If that is a given for your company, please shake it off -- validate prospective value through interviews, surveys, and follow with software design walkthroughs held with a seasoned review board -- before casting the solution into the concrete of release-ready code.